chris-backes/employee-tracker/README.md

 Repo: https://github.com/chris-backes/employee-tracker

-(Please note: some of the fucntions contianed in the applciation were not required by the assignment.
+(Please note: some of the functions contianed in the application were not required by the assignment.
 The all appear below the 'Get Budget' option in the main menu:
 - "Find Employee",
 - "Get Budget, Head Count, and Average Salary",
 - "View employees of specific department")